 Early literacy skills are formed though role play, story time, songs and rhymes, and children begin to recognise and form the letters of the alphabet.
 This may begin simply with a few letters in their name.

 Motor skills are honed as children learn to manipulate objects such as play dough, learn to use pencils, paints, and child safe scissors.
 Early numeracy skills are encountered through puzzles, patterns, and games.

 Life skills are woven into the daily teachings and experiences at the centre, with nutrient, quiet time, and emotional wellbeing all high on the list of priorities for our educators.

 If your child is approaching the age of three and you would like to enrol them in a kindy program, start the process by speaking with your educators.
 They will be able to give you some indication on the areas of readiness for your child and where they could be supported.

 Kindy days are full of exciting learning opportunities, but they also bring children into contact with a range of new skills.
 Negotiating with other children, sharing, problem solving and communication are all being given a work out.

 Children are also going through their own developmental milestones at this stage of their lives, and emotional shifts and changes in behaviour are common.

-During the pre-school year, your child will go from having day sleeps, to perhaps not needing them anymore, as well as finding out about who they are, what they like, and what the world around them feels like.
+During the kindy years, your child will go from having day sleeps, to perhaps not needing them anymore, as well as finding out about who they are, what they like, and what the world around them feels like.
 Your educators are there to guide you through this stage and ensure that your little one gains the skills necessary for coping with formal schooling.

 To talk to us about child care transition, enrolments, or any other queries you may have, contact us today.